cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ### API

-To scope a pentest for an API asset, first determine the following:
+To scope a pentest for an API asset, specify the number of the following characteristics of the asset that need to be tested.

-- How many [endpoints](/getting-started/glossary/#api-endpoint) does your API have?
-Ignore specific parameters and HTTP methods for each endpoint.
-- What is the **technology stack**?
-- Do you have any **special requirements**?

 ![Scoping parameters for an API asset](/gsg/pentest-scoping-api.png "Scoping parameters for an API asset")